drandarov-io/civ-vi-mod-enhanced-civil-infrastructure/README.txt

 [quote]
 [list]
+[*] Buildable at Engineering Tech (was Steam Power) [*] Buildable on hills
+[list]
-[*] Buildable at Engineering Tech (was Steam Power) [*] Buildable on hills (applied same workaround as other "Canal on Hills" mods since this seems to be somewhat hardcoded) [*] Provide major adjecency (+2) to Commercial Hubs and Harbors [*] Provides 1 Housing, because improved infrastructure results in better transport of goods and better mobility e.g. in the outskirts
+[*] Applied by same workaround as other "Canal on Hills" mods since this seems to be somewhat hardcoded [*] This workaround is not compatible with GotLakes and possibly other map scripts, so this part will be disabled if that map script is selected.
+[/list]
-[*] Provides 2 Food as destination for domestic trade routes [*] Provides 2 Gold as destination and origin for international trade routes [*] Base cost is 55 (was 81)
+[*] Provide major adjacency (+2) to Commercial Hubs and Harbors (incl. unique variants) [*] Provides 2 Food, 1 Production as destination for domestic trade routes [*] Provides 2 Gold as destination and origin for international trade routes [*] Provides 1 Housing, because improved infrastructure results in better transport of goods and better mobility e.g. in the outskirts
+[*] Base cost is 60 (was 81)
+[*] Maintenance is 3 (was 0)
 [/list]
 [/quote]